-There are quite a few possible causes for the temporomandibular joint, or the jaw joint to be painful.
+There are quite a few possible causes for the temporomandibular joint (TMJ), or the jaw joint to be painful.
 It can have to do with improper posture of the head.
-It can happen from malocclusion, misalignment of the teeth.
+It can often happen from malocclusion, misalignment of the teeth.
 It can happen from those two things, and the possibility of grinding, clenching, or muscular dysfunction, or the jaw.

-In my practice I have been successfully using Pressure Wave which is also known as Shock-Wave or EPAT as a modality to treat TMJ.
-The way it works is that we apply a very comfortable pulse of shockwaves into the musculature, into the joint itself and into the deep muscles behind the joint.
-What happens is, it’s allowing us to get in places we’ve never been able to before, that previously you had to get in with a needle inside the mouth, or surgically.
+The way EPAT Shockwave Therapy works for treating TMJ is that we apply a very comfortable pulse of shockwaves into the musculature, into the joint itself and into the deep muscles behind the joint.
+What happens is, it allows us to get into places we’ve never been able to before, that previously you had to get in with a needle inside the mouth, or surgically.

-What Pressure Wave is accomplishing that those other modalities can’t is that it is causing new blood vessels to grow and new collagen tissue so that the joint helps heal itself and starts to reduce pain.
-That’s what the Shock-Wave Therapy does is increases blood flow to the areas through a bunch of different biochemical processes and it also helps increase bone repair, regenerate the issue.
+What EPAT is accomplishing that those other modalities can’t is that it is causing new blood vessels to grow and new collagen tissue so that the joint helps heal itself and starts to reduce pain.
+That’s what the EPAT/ShockWave Therapy does is increases blood flow to the areas through a bunch of different biochemical processes and it also helps increase bone repair, regenerate the issue.

 These shockwaves have also been shown to cause temporary local anesthesia through certain physiologic processes.
 What happens is, many times when we treat a patient with this, they can open their mouth with less pain, or no pain, to a much greater degree than they could prior with other modalities.